DD tank: Early development

+247 Valentine DD and 693 Sherman DD were built by the United Kingdom in 1944.

 Training

 Valentine DDs were used for training and the majority of the US, British, and Canadian DD crews did their preliminary training with them.
 Crews learned elementary phases of the DD equipment at Fritton Lake, on the Norfolk/Suffolk border.
 Here they learnt to waterproof and maintain their tanks, use Amphibious Tank Escape Apparatus, launch from mock up LCT ramps and navigate around the two and a half mile lake.
 After two weeks of training at Fritton, the crews moved to Stokes Bay, Gosport, Hampshire for three weeks of intensive training from landing craft.
 The DDs would be loaded on the hards at Stokes Bay, and launch into the Solent.
 They would form up in echelon, cross 1200 yd of water and land at Osborne Bay on the Isle of Wight.
 The regiments would then move to Combined Training Centres, such as at the Moray Firth in Scotland and Barafundle Bay in Wales to train with other elements and units, during which period crews incurred several losses.

-On 4 April 1944, Operation Smash was held at Studland Bay with the Valentine DDs.
+On 4 April 1944, Operation Smash was held at Studland Bay in Dorset with the Valentine DDs.
 The trial run of the tanks ran into difficulty when a change in the weather adversely affected the sea conditions.
 Six tanks sank with the loss of six crew members.

 The sunken wrecks of at least 10 tanks, lost during training, are known to lie off the British coast.
 Another sunken DD tank remains at the bottom of Fritton Lake.